Knowledge Base

 NYC DOB Unsafe Building Designations: SWARMP, Unsafe & Emergency Response

-NYC DOB can designate a building SWARMP, Unsafe, or a Dangerous Building β€” with penalties of $1,000/day or more.
+NYC DOB can designate a building SWARMP, Unsafe, or a Dangerous Building, with significant enforcement exposure.
 Learn the classification system, emergency response process, and how engineers help owners respond and recover.

 Structural damage insurance claim NYC